DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--
-Let's start with the first method, the User-Based Collaborative Filtering.
+The first method that I implemented is the user based collaborative filtering, and it works in this way.

-First I mapped each track to a position, this will be useful later.
+First I map each song in the entire dataset to a position.
+This will be useful in order to encode the playlist into a vector.
 -->

 ---